Glinton, Cambridgeshire: Main sights

 The spire of St Benedict's church is considered by many experts to be one of the finest needle spires in England, second only to Salisbury Cathedral.
 It is the subject of one of John Clare's poems Glinton Spire.
 Clare, although born in Helpston, went to school in the church, and there is an inscription dated 1808 on the door frame of the church.

 Geography

 Although covered by Peterborough City Council, Glinton has its own Parish Council consisting of 11 councillors and Clerk.

 Structures

 Glinton has two small shops: a chemist and also a post office/general store.
-There is a pub (the Bluebell) in the village, the second pub (the crown) closed in 2006 and was re-developed as two residential property in 2017.
+There is a pub (The Bluebell) in the village, a second pub (The Crown) closed in 2006 and was redeveloped as two residential properties in 2017.